leocareer/leocareer/README.md

 👋 Hey there

 I'm Leo, I love answering complex questions with clear visualizations, finding insights, prove hypotheses, and learning new things.
 Check out my portfolio in the table below and the two special projects in the Pins.
-Feel free to write to me on [LinkedIn](https://linkedin.com/in/leokalugina) or email.
+Feel free to write to me on [LinkedIn](https://linkedin.com/in/leokalugina).
 Thank you for stopping by!

 📍 Open to job offers